cravies/2d_platformer/README.md

 # Game
-Making a game to keep my development skills sharp as my studies this semester are mostly focused on networking/security stuff.
-Currently in early early development, just trying to get basic features implemented.
+Making a 2d platforming game to keep my development skills sharp as my studies this semester are mostly focused on networking/security stuff.
+Currently a basic version is working.
+Need to make some art for it and come up with a story.
+It's also kind of slow so I will do some optimizations at some point.

+To play the game:

+python3 game.py

+To run the level editor:

+python3 gui.py

 TODO: Game Engine